Mount Kaukau: Name

 The hill's original name Tarikākā means 'where the parrots rested' and is shared with the nearby settlement in Ngaio at the base of the mountain.
-Before the clearing of the native totara forest on the slopes and general area, the native parrot kākā was common through the city.
+Before the clearing of the native tōtara forest on the slopes and general area, the native parrot kākā was common through the city.
 Over a hundred years later today, the population of kākā has begun to regenerate thanks mostly to the efforts at Zealandia, and are becoming a more regular sight throughout the city and in the rejuvenating native forest on the slopes of Mount Kaukau.

 Slopes and surrounding area

 Much of the eastern 'city side' slopes of Mount Kaukau make up Khandallah Park, which is one of the oldest parks in New Zealand, established in 1888 and then registered as a domain in 1909.
 Khandallah Park has more than 60 hectares of native forest.
 Native birds such as the kererū, tūī and New Zealand fantail are common sights when walking through the native forest.
 Stumps of the old totara trees can also be seen walking through the first lower parts of the forest.
 In mid 2017 an old bunker off Woodmancote Road, at the base of Mount Kaukau, was rediscovered after it had been sealed off and forgotten many years previously.
 The bunker in an 'H' shape, had been built for Royal New Zealand Signals Corps in 1942.
 Due to poor construction the bunker was very leaky and was never used.
 Mount Kaukau forms part of the Northern Skyline track from Johnsonville to Karori and Makara.